electricmagnetic/keadatabase-map/README.md

+> Project archived, see new version at <https://github.com/electricmagnetic/keadatabase/tree/main/map>

 # Kea Database Map

 Uses React + Leaflet + Mapbox to consume a GeoJSON feed from the database and present it in different ways.